ashugoyal6799/kite-portfolio-tracker/README.md

-# 📊 Daily Portfolio Updates - Kite Connect
+# 📊 Kite Portfolio Tracker

 A Node.js application that fetches your stock portfolio holdings from Zerodha Kite Connect and sends detailed reports via email.